 Winter (December-February): Temperatures typically range from -5°C to 0°C (23°F to 32°F).
 Snowfall is common, often blanketing the city in a scenic white.
-Humidity levels remain high, making the chill feel more intense.
+Humidity levels remain high, making the cold feel more intense.
 Dress warmly for this season.

 Autumn (September-November): Temperatures drop from 15°C to 0°C (59°F to 32°F).
 Rainfall increases, and days grow shorter and often overcast.
 October has beautiful autumn foliage prior to the colder, darker days of November.